 If you are facilitating (coordinating) a Bettercare course, you can run an exam for your participants at the end of the course.
 This is a one-hour, 75-question multiple-choice exam.

 Participants need to get 80% or more to successfully complete the course.
-Successful candidates will get a certificate stating that they have successfully completed that course.
+Successful candidates will get a certificate stating that they have successfully completed that course and written the exam.

 How to run a Bettercare exam

 (You can find our more about being a facilitator in our Facilitator’s Guide.)

 On completion of each course, participants can take a 75-question multiple-choice examination.
 Participants need to achieve at least 80% in the examination in order to successfully complete the course.
 Successful candidates will be sent a certificate which states that they have successfully completed the course.

 When you have completed the course, please get in touch with the facilitator who is responsible for your course to get your exam papers.
 If you do not already have a facilitator, please either consult your invigilator to arrange your examination and certificates on your behalf.
 They will then follow the instructions for exam invigilators.

 Individuals studying alone